Val Chmerkovskiy Reportedly Spotted On Dating App Months Into Engagement To Jenna Johnson

-A new report by Radar Online alleges that Dancing with the Stars pro-Val Chmerkovskiy has been as spotted on a dating app months before his wedding to dancer Jenna Johnson.
+A new report by Radar Online alleges that Dancing with the Stars pro Val Chmerkovskiy was spotted on a dating app months before his wedding to dancer Jenna Johnson.

 Radar noted that they came across Chmerkovskiy’s profile pic on the high-profile celebrity dating app Raya.
 This is the site where many famous single faces are looking for love.
 Radar revealed that several celebrity users of the app are musician John Mayer, actor Matthew Perry, actress Drew Barrymore, and singer Demi Lovato.
 You can only access the app through invitation only.

-The site requires a lengthy application process and membership fees are $7.99 a month.
+The site requires a lengthy application process, and the membership fee is $7.99 a month.
 The site prides itself on being “an online membership-based community for dating, networking and making new friends.”

 Radar alleges that Chmerkovskiy’s profile features 17 photos, including some of the mirrorball winner “bare-chested and in bed in his underwear.”